mattbit212/LRE/README.md

 ## 📊 Iris dataset
 The notebook includes examples using:
 - Iris dataset (from `sklearn.datasets`)
+---

 ## 📦 Synthetic Dataset
-The file `synthetic.xlsx` contains a challenging synthetic dataset designed to evaluate clustering algorithms.
-It consists of **2000 samples** divided into **4 clusters**:
+The file `synthetic.xlsx` contains 2000 samples divided into 4 clusters:

-- **2 clusters** with uniform distribution (in distinct quadrants)
+- **2 clusters** generated from uniform distributions
+  - Located in opposite quadrants
-- **2 clusters** with multivariate normal distribution:
+- **2 clusters** generated from multivariate normal distributions
-  - One with negative correlation (skewed ellipse)
+  - One with negative correlation (skewed elliptical shape)
   - One with unequal variances (vertical ellipse)

-This dataset replicates the complexity presented in the original IOP Conference paper, making it useful for testing LRE performance under real-world-like variance and structure.
+This synthetic dataset replicates the complexity used in the IOP Conference evaluation.
+It is ideal for testing LRE’s performance on heterogeneous cluster structures, varying densities, and real-world-like complexity.

 ## 🚀 How to Use